A project by non-profit partners to provide better shelter in Matamoros, Mexico for asylum seekers

 The IKEA Foundation has create the "Better Shelter" a purpose built refugee housing unit that can be deployed to any location on the planet and assembled by a few people in a few hours.
 Dignity Village will be a temporary camp - within eyesight of the international bridge - where asylum seekers can be safer, cleaner, healthier.

-Dignity Village will establish an advisory committee made up of volunteers from the asylum seeker community and management will consult this committee on matters of importance to the group, major decisions, and policies.
+The Leadership Committee will establish an advisory committee made up of volunteers from the asylum seeker community and management will consult this committee on matters of importance to the group, major decisions, and policies.

 Safe Drinking Water